uaarg/guide/src/sim.md

 Open up 4 terminals

-1. In the first terminal, run `./sitl.sh`
+1. In the first terminal, run `./camera.sh` if doing Gazebo Simulations
 2. In the second terminal, run `./proxy.sh`
-3. In the third terminal, run QGroundControl or Gazebo (depending on what you are testing)
+3. In the third terminal, run Gazebo via gz sim -v4 -r <world>
+4. (Optional) run QGroundControl

 If you are running Gazebo, see the instructions to run gazebo in the installing gazebo instructions

 The fourth terminal will serve as the place for you to run your python scripts.

 To run a python script, navigate to the root of the directory with the script.
-For example, navigate to the root of shepard and then you can run your scripts as follows:
+For example, navigate to the root of shepard (or whatever directory you have your scripts in) and then you can run your scripts as follows:

 ```